Open late Fri.-Sat.

 * Click here for rating key

-Avenue Grill Restaurant Review: One of the cornerstones of the vibrant 17th Avenue restaurant row, this San Francisco-style grill continues to satisfy crowds of power-lunching professionals, hipsters and longtime locals.
+Avenue Grill Restaurant Review: One of the cornerstones of the vibrant 17th Avenue restaurant row, this San Francisco-style grill satisfies crowds of power-lunching professionals, hipsters and longtime locals.
 The merits here are many, starting with the sprawling back bar and the elbow-to-elbow cocktailers who call this home.
-Skilled barkeeps pour the killer martini and brimming shots of spirits; the beer list includes local ales and a nice contract-brewed amber.
+Skilled barkeeps pour a killer martini and brimming shots of spirits; the beer list includes local ales and a nice contract-brewed amber.
 Push away from the bar and grab a cozy table in the dark wood and white tableclothed dining room.
-Several original dishes from the restaurant’s early years still appear on the menu today, alongside an ever-changing list of seasonal selections.
-Starch-shirted servers are attentive and bring forth nicely marbled portions of grilled steer and filets of salmon and Pacific fish.
-Unfortunately, the once dreamy cioppino has been “improved” and now pines for the spicy broth and snow crab knuckles of the past.
-Most of the finned fare maintains its heritage, however, and the crème brûlée is still the cream of the crop of its genre.
+A few of the original dishes from the restaurant’s early years still appear on the menu, but the emphasis is on an ever-changing list of seasonal selections.
+Starch-shirted servers are attentive and bring forth herb-crusted Alamosa-striped bass, grilled Colorado lamb chops in curried yogurt and braised bison glossed with a Thai barbecue sauce.
+Desserts are slightly old-school, but the crème brûlée is still the cream of the crop of its genre.